What is an Information Security Management System (ISMS)?

 What do you need to implement your ISMS?

-Before starting to implement your ISMS, there are a few things you need to plan and consider:
+Before starting to implement your digital ISMS, there are a few things you need to plan and consider:

 1. Designated team